 By Sarah Ingrams

 EDF Energy is a wholly owned subsidiary of the French state-owned EDF Group (Electricité de France), which is one of Europe’s largest energy companies.
-EDF generates around a fifth of the UK’s electricity and delivers energy to around five million homes and businesses.
+EDF says it’s the UK’s biggest producer of low-carbon electricity, which it delivers to around three million homes and businesses.

 Find out if EDF Energy offers the cheapest energy deal for your home.
 Use Which?
 Switch to compare energy prices.

 EDF customer score

 EDF Energy is ranked joint 23rd out of 30 energy companies, rated by 7,429 members of the public, in the annual Which? customer survey.
 It’s ranked jointly with Eon this year, though Big Six firm SSE ranked higher.